-BROTHER O. A. JOHNSON, in his report before the European General Conference, stated that Norway is favourable for the reception of the message, as people are religiously inclined.
-Often, in travelling, he has seen people reading their Bibles in the boats and trains, and engaging in religious conver-Twenty-three new Sabbath-keepers have sation. been baptized in Christiania this winter; a Bible school has also been held in that city, attended by a goodly number of students and workers.
-Many times the hall was packed at the Sanday evening discourses.
+Brother O. A. Joenson, in his report before the European General Conference, stated that Norway is favourable for the reception of the message, as people are religiously inclined.
+Often, in travelling, he has seen people reading their Bibles in the boats and trains, and engaging in religious conver-Twenty-three new Sabbath-keepers have been baptized in Christiania this winter; a Bible school has also been held in that city, attended by a goodly number of students and workers.
+Many times the hall was packed at the Sunday evening discourses.
 On the west coast of Norway, Brother Hansen has been doing good work.
 The interest at Stavanger has been remarkable.
 Many times the speaker has been compelled to begin the meeting before the appointed time because the house was literally packed, and the people came in such numbers, that many of them had to leave for lack of room.
 The meetings were favourably spoken of by the city newspapers.
 Thirteen have already united with the church there, and the interest continues.
 Treatment rooms are being conducted in Bargen, and are meeting with good success.
 Three church schools have been established.
 One day an educational inspector visited one of the schools, and examined the children, among other things, on the second chapter of Daniel.
 They went through this chapter in such a thorough manner that it greatly interested the inspector, who listened with marked attention.
-He told others what a successful school we were conducting; and as a result, some Lutheran people took their children out of the public schools and sent them to our school.
+He told others what a successful school we were conducting; and as a result, some Lutheran people sent them to our school.
 This teacher now has twenty-nine pupils, seventeen of whom are children of outsiders.